unjs/unbuild/README.md

 ### ✨ Passive watcher

-Stub `dist` once using [jiti](https://github.com/unjs/jiti) and you can try and link your project without needing to watch and rebuild during development.
+Stub `dist` once using `unbuild --stub` (powered by [jiti](https://github.com/unjs/jiti)) and you can try and link your project without needing to watch and rebuild during development.

 ### ✍ Untype Generator